Note

 Important

 Hyper-V virtual machine configurations have a specific version number.
 You can only import a virtual machine if the Hyper-V host supports that configuration version.
-Typically, this means that you can import a virtual machine to a Hyper-V host running a newer version of Hyper-V, but you cannot import a virtual machine created on a newer version of Hyper-V to an older version of Hyper-V. See Supported virtual machine configuration versions for more information.
+Typically, this means that you can import a virtual machine to a Hyper-V host running a newer version of Hyper-V, but you can't import a virtual machine created on a newer version of Hyper-V to an older version of Hyper-V. For more information, see Supported virtual machine configuration versions.

 The Import Virtual Machine wizard also helps you fix incompatibilities that can exist when moving from one host to another.
 This is commonly differences in physical hardware, such as memory, virtual switches, and virtual processors.